 The Aquinas Institute offers two online programs: a Liberal Arts Core for undergraduates and a Theology Curriculum for graduate students.
-Each consists of 12 courses.
+Each program consists of 12 courses.

 All of our programs are rooted in the reality that defined the Western world, namely the Catholic Church: her inspired Scripture, her sacred tradition, and her doctrinal teachings.
 An international faculty of faithful Catholics guides students through live discussions of the greatest books ever written so that students can communicate Catholic principles and integrate them into their lives.
 The Aquinas Institute designed its programs around two simple ideas: Great Books and Real-Time Conversations.